 - Type 1: only bee’s natural foods (pollen, nectar, and honey);

 - Type 2: bee’s natural food and other nutrients (proteins, carbohydrates)

-- Description: Royal jelly is milky white, pale yellow, with lustre.
-It is pasty or jelly-like at normal temperature with fluidity, and shall be free from the bubble and foreign substances.
+- Description: Royal jelly is milky white, pale yellow, with luster.
+It is pasty or jelly-like at normal temperature with fluidity and shall be free from the bubble and foreign substances.
 Minor crystallization phenomena can occur naturally in royal jelly during storage.

-- Odour and taste: It is pungent, unfermented and shall not be rancid.
+- Odor and taste: It is pungent, unfermented and shall not be rancid.
 It is acerb, spicy, and brings acrid taste to palate and throat.

 - Chemical requirements Royal jelly shall comply with the requirements as follows: